Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 ## Overview

-One of the metrics missing in Linux monitoring, is its ability to monitor the bandwidth used for each open socket (inbound and outbound traffic).
-So, you cannot tell how much bandwidth your web server, your database server, your backup, etc are using.
+One of the metrics missing in Linux monitoring, is bandwidth consumption for each open socket (inbound and outbound traffic).
+So, you cannot tell how much bandwidth your web server, your database server, your backup, you ssh sessions, etc are using.

 To solve this problem, the most adventurous Linux monitoring tools install kernel modules to capture all traffic, analyze it and provide reports per application.
 A lot of work, CPU intensive and with a great degree of risk (due to the kernel modules involved which might affect the stability of the whole system).

 There is however a much simpler approach.

-## Using QoS
+## QoS

-One of the features the Linux kernel has, but it is rarely used today, it is ability to **apply QoS on traffic**.
+One of the features the Linux kernel has, but it is rarely used, is its ability to **apply QoS on traffic**.
 Even most interesting is that it can apply QoS to **both inbound and outbound traffic**.

 QoS has mainly 2 features: